How To Get Followers On Spotify In 2021

 Think about how fans use Spotify and engage with music on Spotify.
 Put yourself in their shoes.
-Think about their collection, and how you can work your way into it.
+They don’t always start in Spotify either.
+So you have to reach them “off platform” too.
+Once they are “on” Spotify, think about their collection, and how you can work your way into it.
 Getting in somebody’s personal collection for life is the ultimate goal.
 All the work you do now, will pay off for years to come, not just a quick blitz.

 - Create a Track Development Plan (I’ve made one available for download here)